‘Over 1,000 doctors to be recruited’

 Meanwhile, Dr Jamal Nasir has informed that formulation of a comprehensive policy for ad hoc appointments in the health department has been initiated adding that a high-level committee has been constituted for this purpose, which has started its working.

-He said that doctors should take care of poor patients and prescribe only those medicines, which are available in the hospital.
+LAHORE:Commissioner Lahore/LDA DG Muhammad Ali Randhawa said that more than 20 facilities were available in these...

+LAHORE:After witnessing a hot and humid day, gusty winds with scattered rain hit the City in the evening here Tuesday...

-Religious leaders’ role sought in preventing HIV: Punjab AIDS Control Programme, Primary & Secondary Healthcare Department conducted a workshop on ‘Prevention of HIV and role of religious clerics in collaboration with UNAIDS, UNDP and UNICEF’.
+Punjab AIDS Control Programme, Primary & Secondary Healthcare Department conducted a workshop on ‘Prevention of HIV...

-ISLAMABAD: The Islamabad Healthcare Regulatory Authority Tuesday directed all the healthcare establishments in the...

-TOKYO: Minster of State for Foreign Affairs Hina Rabbani Khar said that Providing Pakistani manpower to Japan is the...